p-p-p-p/youtube-video-generator-ai-python/README.md

 ### Current Automation

-Currently, video generation requires manually clicking a button in Google Colab.
-This process triggers the video creation but is not fully automated yet.
+Currently, video generation requires manually clicking a button in Google Colab to trigger the video creation.
+This is a temporary solution due to budget constraints, which prevent the use of ChatGPT, Google Gemini API, and GPU-enabled servers.
+As a result, the system is not fully automated yet.

 ### Future Automation